marcoscgdev/DialogSheet/README.md

 ## Releases:

-#### Current release: 2.0.9.
+#### Current release: 2.1.0.

- - Now with buttons coloring support (again) via code.
- - Now with AndroidX support.
+ - This library is now based on Kotlin and AndroidX.

 You can see all the library releases [here](https://github.com/marcoscgdev/DialogSheet/releases).